mobiliabrus/tourbook/docs/2-tour.md

 walking:5.420208,100.335220,Ryokan Muntri Boutique Hostel|5.418612,100.336421,Love Ln|5.416457,100.332673,Kimberley Street Food Night Market
 ```

 To get to the night market, we had to walk a few streets, but it was completely worth it.
 We first tried Four-Fruit Soup, and the soy sauce chicken feet were amazing; we had them several times.
-Dannii and I also shared a durian that was so delicious that I haven't been able to find one as good since.
+Danni and I also shared a durian that was so delicious that I haven't been able to find one as good since.
 Later on, Dannii and I came back and got takeout fried rice noodles.

 ```<a-img>
 name:night-food